Mō te Rōpū Hauora Kāinga me te Hapori

 Never hesitate to voice any concerns you have, or make a complaint, about your home support services.
 The organisation that provides your home support services wants to know if anything is bothering you so that they can address the problem and improve the services that they provide.
 Often a small problem can turn into a bigger problem if it is left unresolved, so it’s a good idea to raise any concerns you have early on.

-Your right to home support services will not be affected if you raise a concern or make a complaint.
-Good advice is available at this link on the Ministry of Health website.
+Your right to home and community support services will not be affected if you raise a concern or make a complaint.
+Good advice is available at this Manatū Hauora link.

 Seeking employment in the sector?

-If you are currently based overseas and looking to emigrate to New Zealand, a new useful resource on working in aged care is provided by Immigration New Zealand Settlement Services.
+If you are currently based overseas and looking to emigrate to New Zealand, a useful resource on working in aged care is provided by Immigration NZ.